 Probate is recognition of the Will’s validity and permission from the Supreme Court for the Executors named in the Will of the deceased to carry out their duties in relation to the Estate.
 You will likely need a grant of Probate to deal with the assets of an estate, such as selling property and obtaining bank funds.

 This situation is referred to as intestacy and the law determines how assets will be shared out after debts have been paid.
 If you are the next of kin you can apply for Letters of Administration, which will give you authority to finalise the estate.

 What if I’m not up to the job?

 Just because you have been named an Executor doesn’t mean you have to accept the responsibility.
 If there is another Executor named, they can take on the whole of the job, or if you are the sole executor you can apply to the court to appoint someone else.
 You cannot change your mind later though – giving up the responsibility is final.

-Contact us to find out more or to arrange an appointment with a Lawyer in our Campbelltown or Liverpool Offices.
+Contact us to find out more or to arrange an appointment with a Lawyer in our Campbelltown or Sydney Offices.